 In 1992, Harry H. Wellington, Sterling Professor of Law Emeritus and former dean of Yale Law School, became the 14th Dean and President of New York Law School.
 Under Dean Wellington’s leadership, a strategic plan was implemented to position New York Law School as a vital urban law center with an academic program that integrates the strategic and ethical perspectives of the practicing attorney.
 During Dean Wellington’s tenure, the Ernst C. Stiefel Professorship of Comparative Law was created and the Law School’s Centers for International Law and New York City Law were established.

 Richard A. Matasar was named the 15th Dean and President of New York Law School in 2000, serving until December 2011.
-Under Dean Matasar’s leadership, the School expanded its academic Centers and increased its graduate offerings, which now include five advanced-degree programs in American business law, financial services law, real estate, tax, and mental disability law studies.
+Under Dean Matasar’s leadership, the School expanded its academic Centers.
 During his tenure, the Law School completed an expansion and renovation program that transformed its TriBeCa campus into a cohesive architectural complex.
 The centerpiece of the expansion is a glass enclosed, 235,000-square-foot, nine-level building—five stories above ground and four below—which opened in 2009.

 “NEW YORK’S LAW SCHOOL” AND THE FUTURE